 These side effects should resolve after a few days.
-Applying an ice bag to the knee can help relieve discomfort and prevent swelling after the shots.
+Applying a bag of ice to the knee can help relieve discomfort and prevent swelling after the shots.

-In rare cases, people can have more serious side effects, such as bleeding, infection, or an allergic reaction.
+In rare cases, people might experience more serious side effects, such as bleeding, infection, or allergic reaction.

 Call a doctor right away if any of these symptoms occur:

 - severe swelling in the knee

 The pain of OA may not start to ease up until several weeks after the injections.